Financial-Times/origami/apps/astro-website/src/content/posts/2024-02-12-newsletter.md

 ## Goodbye Registry

 Whilst we're busy building out what's new for Origami, we're also working to decommission the old.
 This quarter we plan to turn off the [Origami Registry](https://registry.origami.ft.com/components) along with its two supporting systems [origami-codedocs](https://biz-ops.in.ft.com/System/origami-codedocs) and [origami-repo-data](https://biz-ops.in.ft.com/System/origami-repo-data).
+This will help us reduce our maintenance burden to focus on what's new, and also consolidate our demos and documentation for easier onboarding to Origami.

 ![](/assets/images/2024-02-12-newsletter/registry-button-demos.png?width=500&source=origami)